mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 ## Use cases

-The Static Site Editors allows collaborators to submit changes to static site files seamlessly.
+The Static Site Editor allows collaborators to submit changes to static site files seamlessly.
 For example:

 - Non-technical collaborators can easily edit a page directly from the browser;